CeliaChavezV/emergency-ground-station-network/README.md

 ## 🌍 Project Overview
 A web-based platform for managing and documenting emergency communications through a global network of verified ground stations.
 This system creates a centralized registry of transmitted/received files across participating stations while maintaining strict authentication protocols for operators.
+It allows verified operators to document all transmissions and receptions with timestamps, frequency data, and file attachments, while implementing strict authentication protocols to ensure only legitimate ground stations can participate.
+The system serves as a digital logbook for emergency satellite communications, featuring hardware validation, end-to-end encryption, and multi-level access controls to maintain data integrity and prevent unauthorized access, ultimately creating a reliable global network for crisis response communications.

 ## 🚀 Key Features
 - **Secure Ground Station Registry**